zz1358m/MCTS-AHD-master/README.md

 set cfg/config.yaml and run main.py for heuristic evaluations.

 **If want to run several evaluations simultaneously, please create multiple environments, including copied problems and prompts, and a copied cfg/problems with changing the problem name** (See tsp_constructive_copy for reference)

+### Report Runs

+We also provide all the reported runs in the paper in outputs/.
+The runs under the step-by-step construction framework is in [google drive](https://drive.google.com/file/d/1mWBiWwi4u9FBMXVxOTfZVuvdMSrX50af/view?usp=sharing), and runs under the ACO framework is in [google drive](https://drive.google.com/file/d/1UhiSlNP6crQvtZfeNEXGFWTI0B1e2yq-/view?usp=sharing)